escuccim/mammography-models/ReadMe.md

 - Decompressing-For-LJPEG-image - code used to convert the DDSM images from LJPEG to usable images
 - model_notes.xlsx - notes kept during training of models, only includes results relevant to this overview

+### Training Logs
+The TensorBoard training logs are also provided for selected models in the /logs/ directory.
+The logs include scalar metrics taken every 50 steps, image summaries of the kernels taken every epoch, and pr curves used to evaluate the effect of the decision threshold.

 ### Models
 The following pre-trained models are available for download.
 Each zip file contains the checkpoint for the model:

 - model_s1.0.0.29l.8.2 - trained on dataset 8 for binary classification - https://s3.eu-central-1.amazonaws.com/aws.skoo.ch/files/model_s1.0.0.29l.8.2.zip
-- model_s1.0.0.29l.14 - trained on dataset 6 for multi-class classification - http://foo.com
+- model_s1.0.0.35b.9 - trained on dataset 9 for binary classification - https://s3.eu-central-1.amazonaws.com/aws.skoo.ch/files/model_s1.0.0.35b.9.zip

 ## References
 [1]	D. Levy, A. Jain, Breast Mass Classification from Mammograms using Deep Convolutional Neural Networks, arXiv:1612.00542v1, 2016